peterpanxw/xiweipan/content/_index.md

 // Get the image and insert it inside the modal var img = document.getElementById("myThumbnail");
 var modalImg = document.getElementById("img01");
+var modalText = document.getElementById("imgText");

 img.onclick = function(){
     modal.style.display = "block";
     modalImg.src = this.src;
+    // You can dynamically change the text content if needed modalText.textContent = "This is the explanation that accompanies the image.";
 }

 // Get the <span> element that closes the modal